Lázaro Barbosa de Sousa: 24 June

 After searches, the secretary of Public Security said in a press conference that the police had arrested two men who were supposedly helping Barbosa escape.
 They were the farmer Elmir Caetano Evangelista and the caretaker Alain Reis dos Santos.
 According to Alain's testimony to the police, Barbosa slept for five days on Elmir's house, and had lunch and dinner there.
 Alain also said that Elmir would call Barbosa by shouting to the woods.
 Elmir, nonetheless, according to his defense, denied everything, and said that he was just kidding when he shouted for Barbosa.

 26 June

 On this day, the police revealed that Barbosa had created a fake Facebook profile that went by the name of "Patrik Sousa", probably to follow the news around him.
 The account was created from a stolen phone that the criminal kept with him between 15 and 18 June.

 Death

 On 28 June, the governor of Goiás, Ronaldo Caiado, announced that Barbosa had been arrested.
 He was found at his ex-mother-in-law's house.
 He died during a shootout with the police after being surrounded and shooting back.

+Brazil president Jair Bolsonaro celebrated Barbosa's death on social media.
+"Congratulations to the PM-GO heroes for putting an end to the terror carried out by the criminal Lazaro, who humiliated and murdered men and women in cold blood."